VirgilSecurity/virgil-sdk-php/docs/keys.md

 }
 ```

-### <a name="example-5"></a> Example 5: Search Public Key signed data from the Keys service
+### <a name="example-5"></a> Example 5: Search Public Key signed data from the Keys Service

-> Action purpose is to search public keys by UDID values.
+> The purpose is to search Public Keys by UDID values.

 > **Note:**

-> If signed version of the action is used, the public key will be returned with all user_data items for this Public Key.
+> If a signed version of the action is used, the Public Key will be returned with all of the user_data items for this Public Key.

-> If signed version of the action is used request value parameter is ignored.
+> If a signed version of the action is used, the request value parameter is ignored.

 ```php
 <?php